MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/wordpress-container-content.md

 ### Alternatives

-- Redis cache - the cache could be self-hosted pod within AKS cluster instead of managed product Azure Cache for Redis.
+- Redis cache - The cache could be a self-hosted pod within the AKS cluster instead of the Azure Cache for Redis managed product.
-- [Rook-Ceph storage](https://rook.io/) - instead of managed storage solution like Azure NetApp Files, is possible to use self-hosted storage solution.
+- [Rook-Ceph storage](https://rook.io/) - Instead of managed storage solution like Azure NetApp Files, it's possible to use self-hosted storage solution.
 For more information, see [How to use Rook-Ceph on AKS](https://github.com/Azure/kubernetes-volume-drivers/tree/master/rook-ceph).

 ## Considerations